markisrt4/mrtechforge.github.io/services/index.md

 <div class="services-divider"></div>

 <section class="service-section" id="services-grid">
-  <h2 class="services-heading">What MRTF Offers</h2>
+  <h2 class="services-heading">What MR TechForge Offers</h2>

   <div class="phone-services-card">
     <p style="margin: 0;">
       You don’t need “more tech.”
 You need a setup that’s <strong>clear</strong>, <strong>safe</strong>, and <strong>recoverable</strong>.
-      MRTF focuses on solutions you can understand — with documentation and support options that match your comfort level.
+      We focus on solutions you can understand — with documentation and support options that match your comfort level.
     </p>
   </div>